-Therefore, a criminal court possesses inherent equitable power to appoint a guardian ad litem for a child witness.
+Therefore, a criminal court possesses the inherent equitable power to appoint a guardian ad litem for a child witness.
 It can do so whenever necessary to protect the interests of the child.

 No Current Conflict Between Parents’ and Children’s Interests

 The Court of Appeals ruled that the criminal courts have inherent power to appoint a guardian for a child witness.
-However, it found that the court had no basis to exercise that power here.
+However, it found that the tribunal had no basis to exercise that power here.

-Generally, courts appoint guardians when parents are unable or unwilling to advance the child’s best interests in court.
+Courts appoint guardians when parents are unable or unwilling to advance the child’s best interests in court.
 This can be because of a conflict of interest or other reason.